 The camp will be best experienced by runners who are healthy and in good fitness with at least some experience training for and racing long-distance trail races, and/or are interested in learning more about them.
 Campers DO NOT need to be advanced competitive runners to attend the camp.
 However, participants should arrive fit, healthy, and rested and be comfortable running or hiking for several hours at a time to be best prepared for the variety of terrain, temperatures, grades, and altitudes that will be experienced during the week.
 Attendees will be encouraged to run or hike at paces they find comfortable and choose distances each day that best suits their training, goals, and comfort level.
 We will have local trail runners helping to guide each run.
 Rest assured it is our goal that nobody will be running alone on the trails.

 Our runs are designed to accommodate a wide range of goals, distances and paces.
 All runs are either one way or looped to maximize new terrain and will finish with a deluxe picnic lunch on location.
 Roughly, the main route each day is about 9 miles with the option to add additional mileage or cover fewer miles.
 Keep in mind the altitude ‑ from 3500’ in Sedona, to 7000′ in the town of Flagstaff, and higher elevations over 10,000 during runs ‑ and sometimes tricky terrain will likely add additional challenge to the runs, but should not be a discouraging factor to attending camp.
 The vast majority of attendees come from sea level with little to no experience running at altitude.

-If you think you may not be “good enough” or experienced enough for this camp, please send me a message.
-It’s the most common question I receive and not once have I replied with a no. Beginners and intermediate level trail and ultra runners are our ideal guest and we feel have the most to gain.
-CLICK TO CONTACT ROB
+If you think you may not be “good enough” or experienced enough for this retreat, PLEASE send me a message.
+It is the most common question I receive and not once have I replied with a no. Beginners and intermediate level trail and ultra runners are our ideal guest and we feel have the most to gain.

 The camp is ideally timed training and learning for many races and events including: